 Next Up: Curious Minds!

-The stadium is doubling as an immersive, multi-sensory based learning experience that was a hit for kids.
+The stadium is doubling as an immersive, multi-sensory based learning experience that’s become a major hit for kids.

 “We’ve done some catching, running, and now we’re playing a little game with some of the Riverhawks players,” explains Scarlett, a Grade 4 student from St. Pius X in Edmonton.
 “We each have three bats, and whoever can hit the ball into the net three times in a row, we get to high-five!”